aleszu/mapping_workshop/README.md

 # Nieman mapping workshop
+Following a brief presentation [here](http://aleszu.github.io/mapping_workshop) on design principles and digital cartography, we'll break into groups to play with data in CartoDB.

 This workshop is going to be fun fun fun :grinning:

 ##Datasets:
 * Ambient air pollution by city and country 2014 from WHO: [here](http://www.who.int/phe/health_topics/outdoorair/databases/cities/en/)
 * John Snow cholera deaths and water pumps dataset: [here](http://blog.rtwilson.com/john-snows-cholera-data-in-more-formats/)

+##Design in mind
+Projections

+Data sources

+Point vs. Regional data

+Consider elements of design (leading and misleading, typography, palette, the color blind)

-##Ambient air quality map
+#Ambient air quality map with CartoDB
 Download .xls file [here](http://www.who.int/entity/quantifying_ehimpacts/national/countryprofile/aap_pm_database_may2014.xls?ua=1)

 Open in Excel or Numbers or LibreOffice or Open with Google Sheets

-1. Go to countries sheet
+(1) Go to countries sheet

-or 2.
-Go to cities sheet
+or (2) Go to cities sheet

 Copy entirety and paste into a new spreadsheet, name it and save it.

-Condense titles into one single row along the top Delete Region column
+Condense titles into one single row along the top

+Delete Region column

-Make sure we have data for 'Reference for air quality' column If not, copy and paste from original .xls
+Make sure we have data for 'Reference for air quality' column

+If not, copy and paste from original .xls

 Make sure it's clean (enough)

 Upload to CartoDB (automatically geocoding)

-In map view, enable Choropleth
+In map view, enable choropleth

-Enable hover infowindow and select country, PM2.5, PM10, and data source Back to data view to see null in geometry (talk about shapefiles)
+Enable hover infowindow and select country, PM2.5, PM10, and data source

+Back to data view to see null in geometry (talk about shapefiles)

 Bolivia :frog:
 ```